-It’s all about heat to keep your hair shaft open to receive hydration.
+Heat is absolutely necessary to keep your hair shaft open to receive hydration!I

 You see, keeping your low-porosity hair clean is a key component of maintaining high levels of moisture on a daily basis.

-If you’re not cleansing your beautiful hair weekly and you’re instead piling on products such as creams, butters, moisturizers, and oils, you’re creating a barrier of product build up on your hair.
+If you’re not cleansing your hair weekly, you’re instead piling on products such as creams, butters, moisturizers, and oils.
+This creates a barrier of product build-up.

 With this build-up, water is unable to penetrate your hair strands, which leads to the dreaded dryness!